International Students' Day: Origin

 Throughout 1941 efforts were made to convince students of other nations to acknowledge 17 November as a day of commemoration, celebrating and encouraging resistance against the Nazis and the fight for freedom and democracy in all nations.
 These negotiating efforts were mostly carried out by Zink, Paleček, Kavan and Lena Chivers, Vice President of the NUS.
 Fourteen countries eventually agreed and signed the following proclamation:We, students of Great Britain and its territories and India, North and South America, the USSR, Belgium, Czechoslovakia, France, Greece, China, Holland, Norway, Poland, Yugoslavia and all free nations, to honour and commemorate the tortured and executed students who were the first to raise their voices to reject Nazi oppression and condemn the occupation of 1939, proclaim November 17 as International Students' Day.The inaugural meeting was held in London's Caxton Hall on 16 November 1941, with support from President Beneš.
 The proclamation was read and accepted by all attendees, among them representatives of all governments who were in exile in London.
 The meeting was presided over by USCS Chairman Paleček; the key speakers were Sergej Ingr, Czechoslovak Secretary of Defence; Lena Chivers and Elizabeth Shields-Collins of the UK; Olav Rytter of Norway; Claude Guy of France, A. Vlajčić representing Yugoslavia.

 On 17 November 1941, members of the USCS Executive Committee had a long audience with President Beneš, and similar meetings with the President took place annually on 17 November throughout WWII.
-The BBC's Czechoslovakian department prepared a special report for 17 November which was broadcast to occupied Czechoslovakia.
+The BBC's Czechoslovak department prepared a special report for 17 November which was broadcast to occupied Czechoslovakia.
 Many British universities interrupted their schedule to commemorate the events in Prague two years earlier, by reading the proclamation of 17 November.
 Among them were Manchester, Reading, Exeter, Bristol, Aberystwyth, Leicester, London, Holloway College, Bournemouth, Sheffield, King's College London, Birmingham, Leeds, Liverpool, Bangor, Cardiff, Glasgow, and Edinburgh.
 During the war Oxford University extended assistance to the closed Charles University, allowing dozens of Czechoslovak students in exile to graduate.